LEVEL 1 : A TASTE OF THE CLASSICS

 Level 1: A Taste of the Classics, introduces five approaches to creating mosaic patterns that are frequently found in classical mosaic.

-These patterns are used in combination in different areas mosaics.
+These patterns are most often used in combination in different areas of mosaics.

 To help students understand the structure of each pattern, the elements are taught in isolation, and then integrated.